iterative/dvc.org/static/docs/use-cases/multiple-data-scientists-on-a-single-machine.md

 $ mv .dvc/cache/* /path/to/dvc-cache
 ```

-### Configure External Cache (Optional)
+### Configure External Cache

-This step is optional.
-Tell DVC to use the directory we've set up above as an
+Tell DVC to use the directory we've set up above as an shared cache location by
-shared cache location by running:
+running:

 ```dvc
 $ dvc config cache.dir /path/to/dvc-cache